BenniSchmiedel/Low-dimensional-EBMs/lowEBMs/source/howtouse.rst

 How to use
 **********

-Here a brief introduction is given on how to get from a given input, which initializes the EBM you want to run, to an output, e.g. the global temperature propagation over time or the temperature distribution over a spatial grid representing the earth.
+Here described is how you use a given input, which initializes an EBM, to run a simulation with it.

 We will write a small python script, which will do this in a few steps.
 As it is easier to visualize the output in a plot and modify it, I recommend to perform this steps in a jupyter notebook.